CUBE-Ontario/CUBE-Ontario.github.io/README.md

 ## How to add a new team member

-- Add a new line to the data/team.tsv file with the name, bio, and path to image
+- Add a new row to the file `data/team.tsv` with the name, bio, and path to the image in `pics`
-- Add the image to ./pics, resize if necessary
+- Add the image file `pics`, resize to reasonable resolution
-- Build site again and new member's section will be rendered
+- `build_site()` and check that new member's section will be rendered

 ## How to add a new site.